Myristica swamp: Mapping

 The swamps occur on either side of first order streams.
 The swamp boundary can be seen distinctly in the field due to the stilt roots.

 Chandran and his colleagues were able to locate 51 swamps in Uttara Kannada.
 They were able to show them on maps, and describe location, but exact boundary mapping was not attempted.
 Mapping by Nairpv and colleagues in 2007 was more detailed and they mapped 60 swamps using GPS technology.
 The swamps ranged in area from about 0.25 to 10 hectares.
 The swamps are distributed in two river systems spread over two districts.
 Boundary mapping has revealed that the total area of Myristica swamps in Kerala is about 1.5 km2 which hardly make up 0.004% of the total land area of Kerala (38,864 km2) and 0.014% of the total forest area of Kerala (11,126 km2).
 The swamps in Karnataka are located at about 300m altitude, the swamps in Kerala are at an altitude of 200m.

 Flora

 Chandran and his colleagues give detailed description of the flora.
 They found that 63 of 130 flowering plants identified are endemic to Western Ghats of India.
-Major species of trees were Gymnocranthera canarica, Myristica fatua, Mastixia arborea, Semecarpus travancorica, Hopea wightiana, Lophopetalum wightianum, Holigarna grahami, Sysygium laetum, etc.
+Major species of trees were Gymnocranthera canarica, Myristica fatua, Mastixia arborea, Semecarpus travancorica, Hopea ponga, Lophopetalum wightianum, Holigarna grahami, Sysygium laetum, etc.

 Studies by Nair and colleagues in southern Kerala in 2007 documents eighty two trees and ninety four species of herbs/shrubs.
 Forty nine lianas have also been recorded.
 Twelve of these plants species have been redlisted and about 28 species of them are endemic to Western Ghats.
 Out of the 19 sample plots, Gymnacranthera farquhariana was dominant in 10 plots.
 Myristica fatua was the dominant tree in 6 swamps.
 In the remaining plots, Vateria indica was the dominant tree.
 Holigarna arnottiana and Lophopetalum wightianum dominated in another two plots.